CNuge/phase-imputation/README.txt

 Still need:
 5. The flanking phases are NaN for 2+ rows... need to code this up as a recursive function to continue until a value with data is found.

+Misc. notes:
+example_data folder has data in the format needed to run phase imputation support_functions folder contains scripts to help you move a linkage map into the format necessary to run phase imputation and shell scripts to execute phase imputation for numerous linkage groups at once